mergemaven11/mergemaven11/README.md

 - 🌱 Currently working in Columbus, OH (With an open desire to explore the world! 🗺️)
 - 💬 Ready..
 Set..
 Ask🤘🏽!
 I am completely open to collaborating on something fun! 🤝🤝
 - ⭐ You may like [BeerBreweryBible](https://github.com/Tobias2023/beer-brewery-bible) 🍺🍺
-- ⚡ Fun fact: Gaming Monster! 🎮🎮
+- ⚡ Fun fact: Gaming Monster!! 🎮🎮
 - 😄 Pronouns: (He/Him)

 **Languages and Tools:**